 This is a great way to get to know the city and it provides tons of opportunities for great photos.

 Walking the full trail can be a rigorous journey, but you don’t have to walk the whole thing.
 This is a great activity to scale to size for your family.
 It is a free activity.

 The Cincinnati Art Museum holds a spectacular collection of almost 70,000 works of art including prestigious American and European paintings and a pottery gallery.
-The museum also houses antiques, African art and East Asian art.
-They periodically ad to their collection as well as house travelling displays, so you never know what kind of amazing art you may have a chance to see there!
+The museum also houses antiques, African art, and East Asian art.
+They periodically add to their collection as well as house traveling displays, so you never know what kind of amazing art you may have a chance to see there!